Sogeking2794/Object-detection-in-urban-environment/README.md

 This should create a new folder `experiments/reference/exported/saved_model`.
 You can read more about the Tensorflow SavedModel format [here](https://www.tensorflow.org/guide/saved_model).

-Finally, you can create a video of your model's inferences for any tf record file.
+Finally, create a video of the model's inferences for any tf record file.
 To do so, run the following command (modify it to your files):
 ```
 python inference_video.py --labelmap_path label_map.pbtxt --model_path experiments/reference/exported/saved_model --tf_record_path /data/waymo/testing/segment-12200383401366682847_2552_140_2572_140_with_camera_labels.tfrecord --config_path experiments/reference/pipeline_new.config --output_path animation.gif
 ```